Ensono/stacks-java-core-api/README.md

 3. run `./mvnw clean install` to install the module locally.
 4. Add it as any other [Maven dependency](#maven-dependency)

->**If you previously used the [Artifactory repo](#accessing-artifactory) instructions above:**
-> You need to revert those changes to make your build tool pick the locally installed module.

 ### Creating an Archetype

 If you wish to further customise the module to have your organisation's namespaces, you can create a